BillyBadBoy/typing-spanish-portuguese/README.md

 ### how to interpret the table above

-:heavy_plus_sign: means press keys together, and :arrow_right: means press keys sequentially.
+:heavy_plus_sign: means press keys together

+:arrow_right: means press keys sequentially.

 For example to type `ñ` the table above says:

 `AltGr` :heavy_plus_sign: `~` :arrow_right: `n` (because `<key>` is **`n`** in this case).
 This means:
 - press the `AltGr` and `~` keys together (then release them)